shentufoundation/testnet/README.md

 de4c2266a6a6255585f8783b043baa7344d15abb@54.147.168.255:26656
 ```

 Then copy the testnet genesis JSON file to the node configuration directory.
+The latest genesis file can be found [here](https://github.com/certikfoundation/chain/blob/master/genesis.json).
+Release-specific genesis file can be found in the [release download](https://github.com/certikfoundation/chain/releases/).

 ```
 cp genesis.json ~/.certikd/config